warrior-cultures-and-training

 The Gods and Oaths

 Warriors invoked Woden (Odin), the god of wisdom and war, for insight and madness in battle.
-They prayed to Thunor (Thor) for strength and to Tiw (Tyr), the god of justice and military honour, before single combat.
+They prayed to Thunor (Thor) for strength and to Tiw (Tyr), the god of justice and military honor, before single combat.
 Oaths sworn before these gods were considered unbreakable; breaking one could see a warrior cursed and doomed to a miserable death.
+The beot (boast) was a formal declaration of intent made before battle, often naming specific enemies a warrior would kill.
+Failing to fulfill a beot brought immense shame.

 Final Drills and Mock Battles